 Applications have closed for the “Illuminating Today’s Japan for American Audiences” program for 2017.

 Mr. Seth Berkman has been a contributing reporter at the New York Times since 2012.
 His work often focuses on sports, with a particular interest in examining the perception of Asian athletes in the United States; profile subjects include Japanese basketball players Ramu Tokashiki and Yuta Watanabe, and Japanese hockey goalie Nana Fujimoto.

 Prior to working for the Times, Berkman worked at the Jewish Daily Forward and earned a master’s degree in journalism from Columbia University.
 He has been awarded various fellowships that have led to reporting work abroad in Japan, Germany, Austria, Hungary and Canada.
 He was born in Seoul, South Korea, raised in New Jersey, and currently lives in New York City.

 Berkman was the second recipient of Sasakawa USA’s Journalism Fellowship and traveled to Japan to complete his reporting in late 2017.
-Berkman has started writing articles based on his reporting, beginning with a piece about Japanese baseball player Shohei Ohtani for the New York Times on December 1.
+Berkman wrote three articles based on his reporting, beginning with a piece about Japanese baseball player Shohei Ohtani for the New York Times on December 1.

 • February 6, 2018: Japan’s Women’s Hockey Team Wants to be Known for Wins, Not Smiles